 The County Board adopted a Mailbox Support Policy (PDF) which was revised on January 1, 2017.
 The policy includes a diagram (PDF) showing specifications for installation of the approved swing-a-way mailbox support.

 Residents living on a county road may purchase a mailbox support for $50.00 (plus tax), or have it installed for $90.00 plus tax).
 Order a mailbox support to be installed and pay on-line.
+View help (PDF) for instructions for how to order a mailbox support online.

 Residents not living on a county road may purchase a mailbox support for $90.00 (plus tax) at the Highway Department.
 Stop by our office to pick one up.
+The County does not install mailbox supports that are not on the County Road system ie: township roads, city streets, private roads.

 Residents within the First Assessment (Unorganized Territory) may petition for one-time maintenance of roads platted for public use but not maintained by the County or State.
 Basic, non-routine maintenance will be provided by the County, acting on behalf of the unorganized township, as outlined in the policy (PDF) adopted by the County Board on October 23, 2007.
 Roads that are maintained by the County within the First Assessment are listed by road name (PDF)or may be viewed on a map (PDF).
 A Petition for Maintenance Service may be submitted on-line.